Perfect Oven Baked Potatoes Recipe

 Table of contents

 For this recipe, I used skin-on potatoes, as the skin is essential to making them super crispy on the outside and preserving the fluffiness on the inside.
 Baked potatoes are not only pleasing but also healthy.
-They are full of vitamins, minerals, and fiber with no cholesterol or fat.
+They are rich in vitamins, minerals, and fiber, with no cholesterol or fat.
 Besides all that, they are cheap, too!
 The other day, I got a 10-pound bag of russet potatoes for less than $5.

 Why you will love this recipe